Aug 27, 2024

 Many hair care products for natural hair have chemicals that can be too strong for wigs.
 This can cause dryness, damage, and more shedding.
 Products that contain a lot of alcohol, for example, can remove moisture from wig hair.
 This makes the hair break easily.
 Heavy styling products can also build up on the wig, making it heavy and hard to comb, which leads to more shedding.
 When using hair products on your wig, it is important to be mindful of the ingredients and how they may affect the wig's cap and knots, as this can also contribute to shedding.

 To prevent these problems, pick care products meant for wigs.
 These products are made to be gentle with the fine fibers.
 They give the right moisture and care without hurting the wig or creating buildup.
-Choose shampoos, conditioners, and styling products that are sulfate-free and paraben-free, and that say they are for wigs.
+Choose shampoos, conditioners, and styling products that are sulfate-free and paraben-free, and that say they are specifically designed for wigs to minimize frizz.
 If you're unsure about which products to use, consult with a stylist for further suggestions.

 a woman wearing a wig that has been damaged from shedding

-To protect your wig from heat damage, try to use heat styling tools as little as possible.
+To protect your wig from heat damage and maintain those beautiful curls, try to use heat styling tools as little as possible.
 Instead, choose heat-free styling methods like braiding, twisting, or using rollers whenever you can.
 If you need to use heat, always spray a heat protectant made for wigs to keep it safe.
 Also, set your styling tools to a low or moderate heat and avoid using heat on the same part of the wig for too long.
 Additionally, consider wrapping your wig in a silk scarf or bonnet at night to minimize movement and protect it from moisture loss.

 where braids to prevent heat styling a wig